 A multidisciplinary introduction to the physical sciences for elementary education majors.
-Contains units on astronomy, chemistry, and geology.
-Lecture and laboratory.
+Contains units on physics, astronomy, chemistry, and geology.
+The laboratory component requires students to use the scientific method to interpret experimental results.
+The role of science in society is examined.
+Gen. Ed.
+Foundation: Scientific Inquiry.

 PHSC 127.
 Geology.
-3 hrs.

 An introduction to the scientific study of the natural aspects of the earth, including the geophysical processes that shape the earth, the structure and formation of rocks and minerals, and erosion and weathering.
-Lecture and laboratory.
+The laboratory component requires students to use the scientific method to interpret experimental results.
+The role of geology and science in society is examined.
+Gen. Ed.
+Foundation: Scientific Inquiry.